cap-js/docs/advanced/odata.md

 <Property Name="str" Type="Edm.Decimal" Scale="floating" DefaultValue="17.4"/>
 ```

 The client can now rightfully expect that float numbers are transmitted but in reality the values are still strings.
-There is no automatic data conversion behind the scenes.
 :::